Beyond the headlines: How geopolitical crises fuel silent cyber warfare

 Simultaneously, a battle for public perception unfolds.
 Information operations aim to control the narrative surrounding the geopolitical event.
 State-controlled media outlets and networks of social media accounts work in concert to shape opinion both at home and abroad.

-On the other side, pro-French or Western groups might launch counter-campaigns, highlighting China's human rights record and lack of judicial transparency.
+On the other side, opposing groups might launch counter-campaigns, highlighting the executing nation's human rights record and lack of judicial transparency.
 This clash of narratives creates a polarized and confusing information environment, where discerning fact from state-sponsored propaganda becomes exceedingly difficult for the average citizen (Source: Stanford Internet Observatory).

 Impact Assessment: The Digital Fallout